 Employees shall be reimbursed for mileage while driving in personal automobiles on City business at the rate approved by the City Council.
 This is for employees who use their own cars on official City business and who have a current "Automobile Insurance Affidavit" on file in Human Resources.
 Employees who drive a personal vehicle while on City business must complete an "Automobile Insurance Affidavit".
 Each employee must identify whether they carry sufficient liability insurance of at least the following:

-- \$50,000 injury per person

-- \$100,000 bodily injury each occupant
+- \$100,000 per person/\$300,000 per occurrence or

+- \$300,000 combined single limit

-- \$25,000 property damage each occupant or
+- \$25,000 property damage per occurrence or

-- \$100,000 combined single limits